-CCC 916 “The state of consecrated life is thus one way of experiencing a “more intimate” consecration, rooted in Baptism and dedicated totally to God.
+The Catechism of the Catholic Church tells us that “The state of consecrated life is thus one way of experiencing a “more intimate” consecration, rooted in Baptism and dedicated totally to God.
 In the consecrated life, Christ’s faithful, moved by the Holy Spirit, propose to follow Christ more nearly, to give themselves to God who is loved above all and, pursuing the perfection of charity in the service of the Kingdom, to signify and proclaim in the Church the glory of the world to come.”

 Women discerning religious vocations, including the vocation of a consecrated virgin, are encouraged to contact:

 What is a vocation?

 Frequently asked questions about vocations and vocational discernment.